maranton/is/Part-2.-SSH.md

 The IP address will be returned to the screen.
 Write your IP address down for use throughout this workshop.
 In the screenshot above, the Pi’s IP address is 10.1.101.91.

+###2.
+Setup SSH

-We are going to communicate with our Pi through an SSH connection from our Laptop for the rest of this workshop.
-SSH stands for Secure Shell and allows us to remotely log into our Pi and control it.
-On your laptop, open a command prompt.
-Replace the “#.#.#.#” with your Pi’s IP address and enter the command:
+We will be using the `ssh` protocol to communicate with our Pi over the local network.
+> SSH stands for Secure Shell and allows us to remotely log into our Pi and run commands.

+If you're on Linux of Mac, the `ssh` tool comes standard.
+If you're on Windows, you'll need a client.
+We recommend [Putty](http://www.putty.org/) which can be downloaded from putty.org.

+###3.
+(Lunix/Mac) SSH

+####a.
+Open a Terminal
+On your laptop, open up your favorite terminal (if you don't have a favorite, just use the built in Terminal app).

+####b.
+SSH
+Enter the command (replace `<ip_address>` with the IP address of the pi):

 ```
-$ ssh pi@#.#.#.#
+$ ssh pi@<ip_address>
 ```

-This will attempt to connect to your Pi through the specified IP address and login with the username ‘pi’.
+This will attempt to connect to your Pi using the specified IP address and login with the username ‘pi’.

+####c.
+Accept fingerprint
 The first time you login to your Pi, you will receive a message similar to the following:

 ```
 $ ssh pi@10.1.101.91